caominhduy/DeepRuby/README.md

 * `TEST_DATASET_SIZE` decides the dataset size (number of different states).
 The final dataset may be smaller than this value due to `duplicate_removal` or `duplicate_removal_v2`.

 * `datetime_` returns a string of current system time under format YYMMDDHrHrMinMin (in 24-hour format).
 This simplify the naming process because the lastest dataset now will always have largest number as its name and will be in use for training.
-(You can take advantage of this by renaming a dataset to time in the future or "9999999999.csv" for example for it to be used instantly for training).
+(You can take advantage of this by renaming a dataset to time in the future or "9999999999.csv" for example for it to be used instantly for training.)

 * `touch` consumes 3 parameters: **dataset type** (i.e. 'test' or 'train'), **RUBIK_SIZE**, and **csv filename**.
 It constructs the directories (if there haven't), and the dataset file to be written.